This tutorial series will show you how to make a single player FPS game.

 1 radius unit circle.
-This makes it where we're moving at a constant speed regardless of whether we’ve moving straight, or moving diagonal.
-If we did not normalize, we would move faster on the diagonal than when we’re going straight.
+This makes it where we're moving at a constant speed regardless of whether the player is moving straight, or moving diagonally.
+If we did not normalize, the player would move faster on the diagonal than when going straight.

-Next we add gravity to our player by adding
+Next we add gravity to the player by adding

 GRAVITY * delta to the player's